 Click here for an index to the deeds for 7-9 Massachusetts/504 Beacon.

 7-9 Massachusetts Avenue was built as a thirteen unit apartment house.
 The Massachusetts Avenue façade is arranged symmetrically, with two entrances in the middle, presumably one for the apartments on the north side (7 Massachusetts Avenue) and the other for the apartments on the south side (9 Massachusetts Avenue).

-A former banker, Gamaliel Bradford had retired in 1868 to devote himself to civic and political affairs.
+A former banker, he had retired in 1868 to devote himself to civic and political affairs.
 Prior to the Civil War, he had been an ardent abolitionist, and after the war he took up the cause of municipal reform.
-He also was a founder of the Boston Anti-Imperialist League, formed to oppose the United States’s annexation of the Philippines.
+He also was a founder of the Boston Anti-Imperialist League, formed to oppose United States annexation of the Philippines.

-Sarah Bradford continued to live at the Hotel Austerfield during the 1912-1913 winter season, but moved thereafter.
+Sarah Bradford continued to live at The Austerfield during the 1912-1913 winter season, but moved thereafter.

-In March of 1936, real estate dealer Ray C. Johnson applied for (and subsequently received) permission to consolidate 7-9 Massachusetts Avenue and 504 Beacon as a single property and to convert the combined building into 32 apartments and offices.
-The remodeling was under the direction of realtor Harold L. Niles, whose firm – Niles Management Company – subsequently managed the building.
+In March of 1936, he applied for (and subsequently received) permission to consolidate 7-9 Massachusetts Avenue and 504 Beacon as a single property and to convert the combined building into 32 apartments and offices.
+The remodeling was under the direction of realtor Harold L. Niles, whose firm – Niles Management Company – subsequently managed and later owned the building.
 Plans for the remodeling, designed by architect Hyman Felderman, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-134).

 From about this time, the property was known as 504 Beacon.

 In April of 1936, the property was acquired back by the Charlestown Five Cents Savings Bank